 Volvo C70 Review

-The 2013 Volvo C70 ranks 15 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 62 published reviews and test drives of the Volvo C70, and our analysis of reliability and safety data.
+The 2013 Volvo C70 ranks 22 out of 24 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Volvo C70, as well as reliability and safety data.

-The 2013 Volvo C70 doesn’t perform as well as other convertibles in the class, though it offers attractive styling and a comfortable interior.
+The 2013 Volvo C70 doesn’t perform as well as other convertibles in the class, though it offers a comfortable interior and attractive styling.

-The 2013 Volvo C70 is powered by a turbocharged five-cylinder engine, which most test drivers say provides adequate power.
+The 2013 Volvo C70 is powered by a turbocharged five-cylinder engine, which most reviewers say provides adequate power.
 However, they also note that the C70 lacks the power of convertibles like the BMW 3-Series and Infiniti G37.
-A five-speed automatic transmission is standard, which generally garners little criticism from test drivers; though one reviewer says that it seems a little dated compared to the transmissions offered in competing cars.
+A five-speed automatic transmission is standard, which generally garners little criticism from test drivers; though one test driver says that it seems a little dated compared to the transmissions offered in competing cars.
 The 2013 C70 gets an EPA-estimated 19/28 mpg city/highway, which is a bit better than the more powerful G37, but not quite as good as the Audi A5 Cabriolet.
-Most test drivers note that although the C70 has a comfortable ride, it doesn’t handle as well as most convertibles in the segment.
+Most auto writers note that although the C70 has a comfortable ride, it doesn’t handle as well as most convertibles in the segment.

 Reviewers appreciate the C70’s comfortable front seats, and note that it has more back-seat space than most convertibles in the class.
 The C70’s trunk is also roomy for a hardtop convertible, though some reviewers say that the cabin could use more storage space for small items.
 One test driver also says that while the C70’s interior is attractive, it isn’t quite as nice as what you’ll find in the Audi A5.
 Additionally, some critics write that the C70’s audio and navigation systems can be confusing.
 The 2013 Volvo C70 comes with standard features that include leather seats, dual-zone automatic climate control, rain-sensing windshield wipers, Bluetooth phone and audio streaming and a USB Port.
 Optional features include heated front seats, navigation, parking sensors, an upgraded stereo and a blind spot monitoring system.